Jury Process 2018

 In the first assessment (online), a shortlist of seven to ten nominees per category is obtained.
 If suggested, projects nominated by EYA Ambassadors or Experts have directly entered the second round.

-In the second round (online), three to five projects per category were selected as the finalists of EYA 2017.
+In the second round (online), three to five projects per category are selected as the finalists of EYA 2018.

-The third round will take place onsite in Prishtina, Kosovo, from September 28-30.
-There the Onsite Jury will select one to three projects per category as #EYA17 Winners!
+The third round will take place onsite end of September (tbc).
+There the Onsite Jury will select up to three projects per category (maximun of 15) as #EYA18 Winners!

 In Graz at the EYA Festival the Festival Grand Jury will select the European Digital Champion (Overall Winner) onsite.
 The final vote will be conducted after and on the basis of the presentation of the (winning) projects.